 My dad said he had never seen me run so fast in his life.
 In truth I am not much of a runner, had to save the camera though, ha!

 I saved this picture for last because it’s one of my favorites.
 I love how it came out, the white just starting to bloom flower against the dark green background.
 The little buggies hanging out on top.
 I’d say this was the best photo of the trip.
-I can’t wait to go back and take more.
+I can’t wait to go back to the arboretum to walk around and take more photos!